 If you are thinking of going it alone with a pregnancy – either using a friend as a sperm donor or an anonymous donor – we will help you through all the decisions and procedures you may need to start your family.

 We have a comprehensive donor sperm program, and no waiting list for donor sperm.
+The costs associated with accessing donor sperm can be found here.

 Here are some of the fertility facts to consider